mpodkolzin/RoboND-DeepLearning/writeup.md

 I ended up with 50 validation steps

-The tuning was a kind of educated brute-force.
-I started with the default parameters and kept adjusting the learning rate.
-I then tried various epochs and started varying the steps per epoch.
-My best score to date is 0.444166837977% score using only the provided training images.

 ### Future Enhancements

 There are many possible ways to improve the results, here are some examples

-1. Use more layers in Decoder and Encoder, make net deeper or try different architectures.
+1. Use more layers in Decoder and Encoder, make the net deeper or try different architectures.
+2. It would be great to learn a way to "fail fast", so each experimentation attempt would not too long
-2. Use bigger dataset, for example, using data augmentation.
+3. Use bigger dataset, for example, using data augmentation.
-3. Try different optimizers for example Nadam.
+4. Try different optimizers, e.g Nadam.